 Once the court determines that it will award retroactive support, the court must then determine the amount of retroactive child support.
 The court’s first step is looking at the date to which the award should be retroactive.
 Usually, courts do not go back more than three years.
 Lastly, the court looks at the amount that the payor should have paid during that time by referencing the Child Support Guidelines.

 If you would like to learn more about child support, you can visit our website.
-If you need legal advice about your own situation, please call us at (905) 581-7222 for a free consultation.
+If you need legal advice about your own situation, please call us at (905) 581-7222 for a free in-office consultation.
 Thanks for watching.

 Please note: The script may not be exactly what is spoken, but contains the same information as presented in the video.